If you're launching intranet software for your organization, you should first of all give yourself a pat on the back.

-Social intranet software is truly a game-changer, and a streamlined, functional intranet can have a dramatically positive effect on businesses of any nature.
+Intranet software is truly a game-changer, and a streamlined, functional intranet can have a dramatically positive effect on businesses of any nature.

 All this being said, it's important to put a great deal of planning into the launch and rollout of your intranet.
-Rolling out an intranet isn't something that happens overnight, and going about the process haphazardly can do more harm than good.
+Rolling out intranet software isn't something that happens overnight, and going about the process haphazardly can do more harm than good.

 Like the Boy Scout motto goes, "Be Prepared."

 When you have a solid plan in place, an intranet launch will go quite smoothly.